AnelDeveloper/Gymnastic-Monitoring-App/README.md

 #HOW TO START:

-cd to gym-app
+cd to gym-app,
-npm install in terminal
+npm install in terminal,
 npm start